How does it feel, someone was asking their companion as I left the movie theater, to know that the entire galaxy was saved because of a woman?

 I didn’t hear the answer, but I have mine – pretty damn good.
 That’s how it feels.

 Rogue One: A Star Wars Story isn’t a brilliant movie plot wise.
 It doesn’t need to be.
-Yes, it’s predictable at times, but it’s hard not to be predictable when absolutely everyone and their mother knows how the movie is going to end.
+Yes, it’s predictable at times, and downright nonesensical at others, but it’s hard not to be predictable when absolutely everyone and their mother knows how the movie is going to end.

 Spoiler alert: Badly, but with the plans to the Death Star delivered to the resistance.

 But – and this is a big but, so pay attention – the movie is still brilliant in a way that feels much more important in this day and age.
 It’s a big fat fuck you to stereotypes of all kinds.